phillipgibson/Cloud/Azure/AKS/using-afd-with-aks/using-afd-with-aks.md

 ![alt text](https://github.com/phillipgibson/Cloud/blob/master/Azure/AKS/using-afd-with-aks/aks-azure-traffic-manager.png)

 Depending on your application needs, there is a variety of ways and possibilities of exposing your web applications.
 You can explore these options in more detail with this article on [Building with Azure's application delivery suite](https://docs.microsoft.com/en-us/azure/frontdoor/front-door-lb-with-azure-app-delivery-suite#building-with-azures-application-delivery-suite).
+For the purposes of this walkthrough, we will be using ADF to load balance the global DNS-based traffic and http traffic between two Azure regions with identical AKS service public IP application endpoints as depicted below.